web2py/py4web/docs/chapter-03.rst

    python3 -m pip install --upgrade py4web --no-cache-dir --user

-Also, if ``python3`` does not work, try specify a full version as in ``python3.8``.
+If ``python3`` is not recognised, try specifying the full version (e.g. ``python3.11``).

-This will install py4web and all its dependencies on the system’s path only.
-The assets folder (that contains the py4web’s system apps) will also be created.
-After the installation you’ll be able to start py4web on any given working folder with
+This installs py4web and all its dependencies into the system Python environment.
+The assets folder (containing py4web's bundled system apps) is also created.
+After the installation, you can start py4web in any working directory with

 ::